Children of undocumented immigrants arrested in Mississippi rely on strangers for food and shelter

 FOREST, Miss.
-(WJTV) — Following a massive undocumented immigration enforcement operation that resulted in more than 650 arrests, many children of those taken into custody are now left homeless with nowhere to go.
+(WJTV) — Following a massive undocumented immigration enforcement operation resulting in more than 650 arrests, many children of those taken into custody were left temporarily homeless.

-Community leaders in Forest, Mississippi came together Wednesday night to put them up in a community gym.
+Community leaders in Forest, Mississippi brought the children to a community gym to provide care and comfort.
 12 News reporter Alex Love was granted permission to talk to community leaders and the children.

-These children — some as young as toddlers — were relying on neighbors and even strangers to pick them up outside their homes after school and drive them to a community center where people tried to keep them calm.
+Children relied on neighbors and strangers to pick them up outside their homes after school.
+They drove the children to a community center where people tried to keep them calm.
 But many kids could not stop crying for mom and dad.

-Fighting back tears, 11-year-old Magdalena Gomez Gregorio expressed to us her devastation being alone without her dad.
+Fighting back tears, Magdalena Gomez Gregorio, 11, expressed to us her devastation.

 “Government please show some heart,” Gregoria cried.
-“Let my parent be free and everyone else please don’t leave the child with cryness and everything.”
+“Let my parent be free.”

 This came after ICE agents raided several food processing plants in Mississippi arresting 680 people believed to be in the country illegally.